Postgraduate entry requirements

 Please ensure that all fee status queries are resolved before accepting an offer, paying any deposit, or enrolling on the course, as there are only a very few circumstances where your fee status can change during your course of study.

-The Admissions Office recognises that there may be circumstances where fee status decisions may require review following enrolment, for example if a student’s nationality changes after they enrol.
+The Admissions Office recognises that there may be circumstances where fee status decisions may require review following enrolment.

-There are strict criteria surrounding the procedure for contesting fee status following enrolment which can be found in our policy document.
+There are strict circumstances in which a review can be requested.
+These criteria and the details of the review process can be found in our policy document.

 Some of our courses require students to attend an interview in order to assess qualities which might be harder to assess from your application form (or perhaps where an applicant is offering non-traditional qualifications).
 Please note that if a course uses interviews as part of their selection process, this does not mean that all applicants will be asked to attend an interview.

-If you are invited to an interview you will be provided with further details and guidance, but please feel free to contact the Admissions Office if you have any concerns.
+If you are invited to an interview you will be provided with further details and guidance, but please feel free to our King's Advisors if you have any concerns.